 Kinded type variables are represented by a tuple of type variable index and kind.

-Data type for representing definitions of algebraic data types and type synonyms.
+Data type for representing definitions of algebraic data types

 A data type definition of the form